ftrihardjo/SupplyChainOptimization/Readme.md

-- Insert the following method definition inside the class MainWindow at line 60: def setUp(self): pass
+- Insert the following method definition at line 60 inside the class MainWindow which is defined at line 10: def setUp(self): pass
 - Select the code from line 19 to line 21.